HemersonRafael/witsml-consumer-api/README.md

 # WITSML CONSUMER REST API
-This REST API consumes data from a WITSML storage.
+This RESTFull API consumes data from a WITSML storage.

 ## Getting started